aerospike/langchain-aerospike/CONTRIBUTING.md

 ## Code of Conduct

-By participating in this project, you agree to abide by the [Aerospike Code of Conduct](https://www.aerospike.com/company/code-of-conduct/).
+By participating in this project, you agree to abide by the Aerospike Code of Conduct

 ## Security